Saturday, March 7, 2026

 May we step back to the 400th?
 With regard to Essex County of Massachusetts, the initial settlement attempt was in the 1623/24 timeframe.
 Gloucester celebrated their 400th in 2023.

-Roger and some of his crew did that in 1626.
+Roger and some of his crew did that move in 1626.
 So, we have been waiting for this year.
-We wrote of this is early in a blog about Massey's Cove in 2019.
+We wrote of the transition earlier in a post about Massey's Cove in 2019.
 We included this painting which was done in the 20th century to accompany an article on the perils of this attempt.

 Of course, later there were various criticisms of the painting.
 For one, the houses were better configured than we know from reality.
 We wrote of that recently quoting the reaction of Anne Bradstreet as she got off the ship that was with the Winthrop Fleet.
 This was her introduction to Salem.